Western-funded Russian online retailer KupiVIP shuts down after 13-year e-commerce story

 “For 13 years we made you happy with each purchase [but] our story is over now,” says a statement posted on the KupiVIP site.

 After its foundation in 2008 by German entrepreneur Oskar Hartmann, KupiVIP was one of the most established e-commerce brands in Russia.
-Until the mid 2010s it stood firmly in the top 10 e-commerce sites in Russia — but had fallen to the 68th place in 2020, according to Data Insight’s ranking.
+Until the mid 2010s it stood firmly in the top 10 e-commerce sites in Russia – but had fallen to 68th place in 2020, according to Data Insight’s ranking.

-That same year, KupiVIP’s sales revenues decreased to 4.5bn rubles (around $62mn at that time) — far behind such fashion leaders as Wildberries and Lamoda.
+That same year, KupiVIP’s sales revenues decreased to RUB4.5bn (around $62mn at that time) – far behind such fashion leaders as Wildberries and Lamoda.

 In the years following its inception, KupiVIP raised some $120mn, mostly from Western investors.
 These included such big names as Accel Ventures, Balderton Capital, Bessemer Venture Partners and Mangrove Capital Partners, as well as the EBRD.